The club's committee is composed of volunteer members who are voted in each year at the Annual General Meeting.

 Edinburgh Ski Club Committee

-I have been skiing since I knew how to walk as my parents were lucky to have a flat in a small resort of the Pyrenees.
-Even with this experience I am not much of a technical skier, as I prefer to enjoy the scenery and many coffee stops up the mountain!
+I am a doctoral researcher at the University of Edinburgh.
+I have been skiing since I knew how to walk as my parents were lucky to have a flat in a small resort in the Pyrenees.
+I am no technical skier though, and prefer to enjoy the scenery and many coffee stops up the mountain!

-I became a member of the ski club the very week I arrived in Scotland from France back in 2013.
+I became a member of the ski club the very week I arrived in Scotland from France for work back in 2013.
 It gave me the opportunity to build many long lasting friendships with a wide variety of people.
-As chair, I look forward to welcoming old and new members, and will strive to support the committee in bringing you the best activities and services.
+After acting as chair for a couple of years, I remain involved with the committee behind the scene.

 My enthusiasm for skiing and other outdoor activities made the Edinburgh Ski Club a natural group for me to join back in 2014 and I haven’t regretted it for a moment.
 Having like minded people to ski (and socialise!) with has been a fantastic experience.